opendaylight/transportpce/docs/user-guide.rst

     export OLM_TIMER1=3000 OLM_TIMER2=2000

-To come back with per default values for these timers, just logout from OpenDaylight controller, and unset your environment variables, and start again the controller::
+To come back with per default values for these timers, just logout from OpenDaylight controller, unset your environment variables, and start again the controller::

     unset OLM_TIMER1 OLM_TIMER2